Marcus first took up the saxophone in 1984 at age 12 under the direction of Gary Bailey

 in national publications such as JazzTimes, they were also featured on prominent music websites

 Napster and The Homegrown Music Network.
-Gnappy recorded 3 albums--the third of which, "UnLoadEd", spent 8 weeks on the CMJ Jazz Top 40 as well as received extensive airplay on radio stations around the country and can still be heard on SiriusXM, Rhapsody, Pandora, iTunes radio, and Spotify.
+Gnappy recorded 3 albums--the third of which, "UnLoadEd", spent 8 weeks on the CMJ Jazz Top 40 as well as received extensive airplay on radio stations around the country and can still be heard on SiriusXM, Pandora, Apple Music, and Spotify.

 Currently Marcus works steadily with several

-projects about Austin, from variety bands like the Argyles to jazz trumpeter Erik Telford.
-His 3-piece horn section, Hellfire Horns, also provides performance and recording support for both local and touring acts; including Bob Schneider, Alice Russell, and Marc Broussard.
-Recently, he has also began working as a bassist, turning the hobby he picked up in high school into even more professional collaborations.
-Along with all of this, he still finds time to appear at shows and on recordings as a sideman with many other well-known locals; including The Scabs, Akina Adderley & the Vintage Playboys, Gospel singers George and Vincent Powell, D-Madness' Thermastat, and Dr. Darkness.
+projects about Austin, from variety bands like the Argyles and The Gladiators Big Band to neo-funk powerhouses The Capitol and A-Town Getdown.
+His 3-piece horn section, Hellfire Horns, provides performance and recording support for both local and touring acts, and every spring finds him in the pit orchestra for the Adderley School Youth Ensemble Theatre.
+Marcus also works as a bassist, turning the hobby he picked up in high school into even more professional collaborations with bands such as psycho-jazzers Doctor Darkness and Houston metal trio Your Amsterdam.
+Along with all of this, he still finds time to appear at shows and on recordings as a sideman with many other well-known locals; including D-Madness, Akina Adderley & the Vintage Playboys, Flyjack, Zack Morgan & Friends, HeartByrne, and Big Wy's Brass Band.